Symptoms of low thyroid function may include:

 Ubiquitous toxins such as glyphosate and heavy metals can affect the thyroid, and if present a comprehensive detox plan is often beneficial.

-A common problem with the thyroid is Hashimoto's thyroiditis, or autoimmune thyroid, often linked to leaky gut syndrome, a condition where proteins can leak out into the bloodstream.
-When this happens through a process of molecular mimicry the immune system inappropriately text these proteins as foreign.
+A common problem with the thyroid is Hashimoto's thyroiditis, or autoimmune thyroid, often linked to Leaky Gut Syndrome, a condition where proteins can leak out into the bloodstream.
+When this happens through a process of molecular mimicry the immune system inappropriately tags these proteins as foreign.
 Some of these proteins resemble the thyroid tissue, and autoimmune thyroid can result.
 Therefore strict avoidance of gluten and meat is often necessary to resolve Hashimoto's thyroiditis as well as a comprehensive gut healing program.

 Mold toxicity can have an adverse effect on the thyroid and if suspected functional mycotoxin testing is needed.